Cst2989/neciudan-dev-new/src/content/post/building-substack-subscription.md

 readTime: '7 min read'
 ---

 As a technical founder writing about startup life and ed-tech, I needed a way to keep in touch with my readers.
-Substack is great, but why pay for a platform when you can build your own subscription system?
-Let's see how we can create a similar experience using Astro, Netlify Functions, and Google Sheets as our database.
+One platform that I admire is Substack, and one thing that always stood out for me is how they encourage users to subscribe.

+In the article's header, on the first screen, the author introduces himself and what his writing is all about, with a subscribe form right below.

+Then, in case you haven't subscribed yet, while you are reading the article, the page gets darker and darker until the only thing visible is a dialog box, which lets the user subscribe or continue reading.

+I loved this feature so much that I tried replicating it as closely as possible using simple database solutions.

+Spoiler alert: If you are reading this on my blog, odds are you have already seen the header and the dialog.
+If you liked it in action, here is how I built it:

 ## The Requirements

-Here's what we needed:
+Here's what we need:
 - A subscription form in the author profile section
 - A popup dialog that appears while reading
 - Email storage in Google Sheets